micwonder/pwr-test-3/README.md

 # Mantine UI Next.js test

-Start yourself a branch or fork this repo.
+### Start yourself a branch or fork this repo.

-Fill the profile page with a card component filled with placeholder data.
+### Add test card component filled with placeholder data to the profile page.

+### When finished submit a pull request.

 Install dependencies
 ```bash